Read the Latest

 Many of our patients who wear a brace as part of their treatment will also use this therapy.

-To make an appointment for Schroth therapy, contact the Spine Center at Children's Hospital of Pittsburgh of UPMC at 412-692-5530.
+To make an appointment, contact the Spine Center at UPMC Children's Hospital of Pittsburgh at 412-692-5530.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: